Using Next.js and Auth0

 Before you start

-This guide walks you through setting up authentication and authorisation in an example application created with Next.js and Auth0.
+This guide walks through setting up authentication and authorisation in an example application built with Next.js and Auth0.

-If you're new to Auth0, please take a look at this overview.
+If you’re new to Auth0, have a look at this overview.

 Get the code

-You can download the code for this tutorial from this GitHub repository: https://github.com/tpiros/nextjs-auth0.
+Grab the code from this GitHub repository: https://github.com/tpiros/nextjs-auth0.

 What is Next.js?

-Next.js is a JavaScript framework that allows for the creation of server-rendered or statically exported React.js apps.
-A standard React application would be generated by the browser, which would also eventually serve the final HTML to the user.
-With Next.js the generation of the final HTML is done at the server-side, so the last product that the browser receives is pure HTML, and all the browser needs to do is to present it to the user.
-(Please note that the browser still does updates to the content)
+Next.js is a JavaScript framework for building server-rendered or statically exported React.js apps.
+A standard React application gets generated in the browser, which then serves the final HTML to the user.
+With Next.js, the HTML gets built on the server.
+The browser receives pure HTML and just needs to render it.
+(The browser still handles content updates after the initial load.)

-Server-side rendering (SSR) is a concept that is available in other frameworks as well - for example, Angular2+ applications can utilise SSR as well via Angular Universal.
+Server-side rendering (SSR) exists in other frameworks too.
+Angular2+ applications can use SSR via Angular Universal, for instance.

 What is Auth0?

-In this post, we'll take a look at how to put together an application using Next.js and Auth0.
-Let's get started.
+In this post, we’ll build an application using Next.js and Auth0.
+Let’s get into it.

 Get your application keys